-A remarkable feature of all plant lineages engaged in BSPM with weevils is the separation of sexes.
+A remarkable feature of plant lineages engaged in BSPM with weevils is the separation of sexes.
+About 95% of the species recorded in this review show physical or functional dioecy, a rare feature in the plant kingdom in general.
 In cycads, all species are dioecious, with male plants producing pollen cones and female plants ovulate cones (Toon et al. 2020).
 Weevil-pollinated palms may be dioecious or monoecious, but anthesis of male and female flowers are always separated in time in the latter case (Barfod et al. 2011).
 One example is the monoecious palm genus Elaeis (Arecaceae), in which individuals cyclically produce functionally unisexual male and female inflorescences, resulting in an allogamous mode of reproduction called temporal dioecy (Adam et al. 2011).
 In other genera, such as Acrocomia and Bactris the pistillate and staminate phases of the protogynous inflorescences are separated by a short interim phase resulting in circadian dioecy (Henderson et al. 2000; Carreño-Barrera et al. 2021).
 Similar patterns are observed in other monoecious plant lineages such as Annonaceae and Cyclanthaceae (Franz 2007a, 2007b; Saunders 2020).
+In Annonaceae in particular, several other types of monoecy that may result in functional dioecy have been reported (i.e. separate pistillate and staminate flowers on the same plant, with a few flowers per individual at a time; Saunders 2020).
 Finally, a number of palms exhibit protandrous inflorescences with very extended interim phases, also resulting in functional dioecy (Silberbauer-Gottsberger et al, 2013; Núñez-Avellaneda et al, 2008, 2015; de Medeiros et al. 2019).
 Another striking feature of systems involving Arecaceae, Annonaceae and Cyclanthaceae is the small number of flowering inflorescences per individual or the small number of flowering individuals at time, a strategy that also likely promotes cross-pollination (Saunders 2020).
 The resulting low number of propagules available at a certain time may be balanced by the long flowering periods of the plants engaged in these BSPM interactions, for instance up to seven-months in Asplundia (Cyclanthaceae; Franz 2007a) and many species of Syagrus (Arecaceae; Noblick 2017).
 These long flowering periods have also been proposed as a strategy for constant breeding of specialized brood pollinators (Carreño-Barrera et al. 2020).